 The Basel Committee on Banking Supervision (BCBS), in December 2017, confirmed that the leverage ratio will have a minimum regulatory requirement of 3%, effective from 1 January 2018.
-In November 2018, APRA released a draft standard on the Leverage ratio which included a minimum leverage ratio requirement of 3.5% for IRB banks.
-These changes are proposed to apply from 1 January 2022.
+In November 2019, APRA released a draft standard on the Leverage ratio which included a minimum leverage ratio requirement of 3.5% for IRB banks.
+These changes are proposed to apply from 1 January 2023.

-Macquarie Bank Group's September 2019 APRA leverage ratio has increased by 0.2% from the March 2019 APRA leverage ratio of 5.3%.
-This is primarily driven by the increase in Tier 1 Capital attributed to profit for the period.
+Macquarie Bank Group's September 2020 APRA leverage ratio has decreased by (0.1)% from the June 2020 APRA leverage ratio of 6.0%.
+This is primarily driven by the increase in off-balance sheet exposures during the period.